What does draw no bet mean?

 While you’re never going to see this tactic used for horse racing or tennis, it’s a great option to try if you’re looking to improve your chances on sports like football that frequently end with a draw.

 Even Test match cricket can also give us a good reason to use the draw no bet option.
 But as a rule of thumb, it’s best to avoid high scoring sports like American football and basketball where removing the draw option won’t significantly boost your betting prospects.

-So whilst events like Formula One motor races, or even a 100-metre sprints are never going to give us a chance to use this betting option, it’s worthwhile having the draw bet explained a little better for anybody who is keen to use our betting guide for sports like football and cricket.
+So, while events like Formula One or even the 100-metre sprint are never going to give us a chance to use this betting option, it’s worthwhile having the draw no bet explained a little better for anybody keen to use our betting guide for sports like football and cricket.

 What does draw no bet mean for football betting?

 Let’s take an example of a football match where we can use the draw no bet wagering option.
 If two high-flying Premier League clubs like Manchester United and Tottenham were due to meet, then you would expect to see a draw result being given strong odds by the bookmakers.